Looking after your body

 Ask for at appointment with Kate Horton or Bevan Lawson

 What to take with you to the assessment:

 If you have a pre existing medical condition or have struggled in the past with injury, do seek advice from a medical professional before you start this programme.

-Get in touch with us and we will send you the programme that you can show to your GP, physio, or other specialist so they can give you guidance on this.
+If you are unsure as to whether you should do this programme, get in touch with us and we will send you the programme that you can show to your GP, physio, or other specialist you are working with so they can give you guidance on this.